muzixing/python_challenge/README.md

 You can play for fun at http://www.pythonchallenge.com/

-This repository include the code of my python challenge solution.
+This repository include the code of my python challenge solutions.